I did a 10-day juice fast… Here’s why.

 However, the juice cleanse shared in the documentary focused more on vegetables, with a small amount of fruit to make the juice palatable.
 As with fasting, there are many different types of juice cleanses out there.
 Some involve using store-bought juices and following a pre-made plan, while others opt to do their own raw juice cleanse at home using a juicer and buying a variety of fruits and vegetables.
 This allows more flexibility and enables you to select your own ingredients to target specific needs, such as a liver cleanse or full-body detox.

-The duration of a cleanse can also vary, ranging from 10 days to 3 days, or anywhere in between.
-However, it’s important that you ensure you’re meeting your nutritional needs throughout the cleanse, and seek advice from your medical professional first before trying any juice fasts.
+The duration of a cleanse can also vary, ranging from 3 days to 10 days, or anywhere in between.
+However, it’s important that you ensure you’re meeting your nutritional needs throughout the cleanse, and seek advice from your medical professional first before trying any fasts.
 I must emphasise that this is MY personal experience after doing a lot of research.
-I’m not suggesting anyone else try juice cleansing, at least without talking to a medical professional and doing the same due diligence.
-Juice cleansing is generally considered safe for short periods of time, but not everyone responds the same, and some may find that they can’t or shouldn’t do it.
+I’m not suggesting anyone else try juice fasting, at least without talking to a medical professional and doing the same due diligence.
+Juice fasting is generally considered safe for short periods of time, but not everyone responds the same, and some may find that they can’t or shouldn’t do it.

 This is my experience and what worked for me…